starkbank/ecdsa-ruby/README.md

 ### Overview

-This is a Ruby fork of [ecdsa-python].

-It is compatible with OpenSSL.
-It preserves the [ecdsa-python] interface and wraps the built-in openSSl Ruby module.
+This is a Ruby implementation of the Elliptic Curve Digital Signature Algorithm.
+It works by wrapping the built-in openSSl Ruby module.

 ### Installation